timbertson/autonose/readme.md

 build on top of it.

 It will depend on nosetests, because nosetests is awesome and ought to make the watcher pretty simple.
-Also, it would be silly if had `sniffles` without a `nose` ;)
+Also, it would be silly if we had `sniffles` without a `nose` ;)

 Here is the component breakdown: